SwpnilPndey/Web-development-tutorial/15) DeFi and tokens-theory.md

 This is the value of token B that Mr. X will get.

 This is how AMM works and the constant product ratio is maintained

+### What are AMM type DEXs ?

+In a AMM type DEX (most common),

+- User can create a LP (add two tokens in a ratio he wants and this ratio doesnot change)

+- User can add liquidity to the LP (by adding the two tokens in the same ratio as the initial ratio of tokens)

+- Users can swap their tokens based on the AMM rates

+**Arbitrageurs can make use of lower prices on DEXes and sell them on CEXes, hence maintaining the overall market price.**